crossplane/crossplane/design/design-doc-rbac-manager.md

 role for a namespace in which the composite resource may be claimed.

-Composite resources may be claimed in any namespace that has an annotation with the key `rbac.crossplane.io/composites.example.org`, and the value `xrd-enabled` (where `composites.example.org` is the name of the XRD).
+Composite resources may be claimed in any namespace that has an annotation with the key `rbac.crossplane.io/composites.example.org`, set to `xrd-claim-accepted` (where `composites.example.org` is the name of the XRD).
 When the RBAC manager encounters a namespace with one or more such annotations, it creates `edit` and `view` cluster roles for that namespace.